 The Great Ocean Road, along Victoria's Shipwreck Coast, is one of Australia's most famous scenic drives, but you can also enjoy the breathtaking scenery on foot.

-Carving along one of the country's most spectacular stretches of coastline, this multi day, one-way hike stretches for 104 kilometers from the town of Apollo Bay through Port Campbell and Great Otway National Parks, and takes up to eight days.
+Carving along one of the country's most spectacular stretches of coastline, this multi day, one-way hike stretches for 104 kilometers, from the town of Apollo Bay through Port Campbell and Great Otway National Parks.
+It takes up to eight days.

 Standing above the treacherous ocean, you can actually imagine how the forces of nature gouged this scalloped coast over millennia.
 Other highlights include skirting some of the country's highest sea cliffs, wandering through wildlife-rich wetlands and casuarina forests, and descending to windswept beaches where the rusted anchors of old shipwrecks lie.
-From June through September, look for whales in the wind-whipped sea.
+From June through September, look for whales just offshore.

 Most of the trek is classified easy to medium, although the Wreck Beach Walk section is more challenging.
 Accommodation along the way ranges from campsites to ecolodges and posh hotels, and tour operators offer guided walks.

-A quintessential Aussie Outback adventure, the remote Larapinta Trail in the Northern Territory follows in the footsteps of the country's first inhabitants, across ancient desert landscapes and the rugged spine of the West MacDonnell Ranges.
+Looking for a quintessential Aussie outback hiking adventure?
+The remote Larapinta Trail is for you.
+Located in the Northern Territory, it follows in the footsteps of the country's first inhabitants, across ancient desert landscapes and the rugged spine of the West MacDonnell Ranges.

 The entire 223-kilometer track takes up to 14 days and is best tackled by experienced hikers, but you can choose a combination of the 12 separate sections depending upon your time constraints and ability.